Alcohol and other drugs: health professionals

 Alcohol and other drug education, prevention and treatment services are delivered through a range of government and non-government services.

-The Alcohol and Other Drugs Directorate Service Development Team oversees funding for non-government alcohol and other drug (AOD) services through the Department of Health's Grants Management System.
+The Mental Health Alcohol and Other Drugs Service Development and Quality oversees funding for non-government alcohol and other drug (AOD) services through the Department of Health's Grants Management System.

 After agreements are signed, a Services Development Officer helps the external service provider meet its contractual obligations and evaluates its performance.